WHMIS, the acronym for Workplace Hazardous Materials Information System is often misspelled.

 Together, the symbol and the border are referred to as a pictogram.
 Pictograms are assigned to specific hazard classes or categories.

-The graphic above is showing the WHMIS 2015 hazard pictograms.
+The graphic at the top of this article is showing the WHMIS 2015 hazard pictograms.

 ~ The bold type is the name given to the pictogram; the words in the brackets describe the hazard.